The Best Essential Oils for Common Winter Ailments

 Dry Skin

-Dry skin isn’t unique to one season, but you have to admit that the cooler temps make it a little harder to lock in moisture.
+Dry skin isn’t unique to winter, but you have to admit that the cooler temps make it a little harder to lock in moisture.
 To diminish flaky layers, the Saje Wellness team especially recommends avocado oil, since it delivers rich hydration fast.
 Additionally, lavender and rosemary, which you can find in products like this Skin Soother Lotion, calm the skin and senses.
+It’s also important to keep in mind that since essential oils are super-concentrated and powerful, skin often responds best to ones diluted with a gentler carrier oil, such as grapeseed or almond.

 MORE: The 7 Worst Beauty Habits and How to Break Them